 for code coverage report in HTML formatut_realtime_reporter

-for IDEs such as SQL Developer or TOADWe call the utPLSQL test runner window in SQL Developer also “realtime reporter”, since it shows the results of a test run in near-realtime.
+We call the utPLSQL test runner window in SQL Developer also “realtime reporter”, since it shows the results of a test run in near-realtime.

 The realtime reporter uses for every run two fresh connections to the database.
 One to run the tests (producer) and the other to read the results continuously (consumer).
 For a good user experience, it is important that you save the password of the connections used for utPLSQL within SQL Developer.
-Otherwise you will be prompted for the password.
+Otherwise, you will be prompted for the password.
 In fact twice.
-For the producer and for the consumer session.
+For the producer and the consumer session.

 By default, you find the dockable window next to the Connections window.
-At this position we want a narrow window, so that there is enough space on the right side for editors.
+At this position, we want a narrow window, so that there is enough space on the right side for editors.
 You can move this window to any position you like and change its size.
 SQL Developer saves the settings on exit.
 The following screenshot shows the realtime reporter with default settings.

 We use Java Swing components.
 It’s possible to use others, but SQL Developer uses mostly Swing components as well.
 Hence, we decided to go this way as long as there is no pressing reason to change that.

 The visualization of Swing components depends heavily on the chosen Look & Feel (e.g. on Windows the progress bar is segmented).
 The default Look & Feel for SQL Developer is on all platforms “Oracle”.
 On Windows you may change it to “Windows”, on macOS to “Mac OS X” and on Ubuntu to “Metal”.
-In this blog post I use the Oracle Look & Feel.
+In this blog post, I use the Oracle Look & Feel.
 It works best on all platforms.

-In all other docking areas an icon appears left to the text and the text font is bigger.
+In all other docking areas, an icon appears left to the text and the text font is bigger.
 It looks like this:

 The components on the toolbar from left to right have the following meaning: